The most erroneous stories are those we think we know best—and therefore never scrutinize or question.Stephen Jay Gould

 Tuning into the intelligent power of intuition

-After about 3 months cooking with eggs (‘sup home cooked shakshuka nearly every day), I have not experienced menstrual problems or severe PMS since then.
+After about 3 months cooking with eggs (‘sup home cooked shakshuka nearly every day) along with organic whole foods, stress reduction, and efforts towards proper sunlight exposure and sleep hygiene, I have not experienced menstrual problems or severe PMS since then.
 At the time of writing, it has now been 9 months and counting.
 Amazing, right?

 (Re)introducing properly sourced animal foods

 If you’ve made it this far and find yourself with a similar curiosity, here are my top tips when it comes to wisely (re)introducing animal foods while healing your gut microbiome.
-Veganism over a long period of time can promote deleterious effects on the body, from hormonal imbalance to digestion and your ability to absorb nutrients, so do cultivate patience.
+Veganism over a long period of time can promote deleterious effects on the body, brain, and nervous system, from hormonal imbalance to digestion, fertility and your ability to absorb nutrients, so do cultivate patience.
 Note this is only my advice based on my experience, so please seek the guidance of additional, verified sources, your primary care doc, and/or a naturopathic or functional/integrative healthcare practitioner that you trust if you want to dig deeper.

 Heal.
 That.
 Gut.